yl10320/Yuning_Li/README.md

 # Yuning_Li
 Below are projects done by Yuning (from the most recent to the earliest).

+## NSS Factors Mean Reverting Trending
+We provided an overview of government bonds' significance in financial markets.
+We detailed the methodology for constructing the OIS curve using swap rates and interpolation techniques.
+Exploring the NSS model, we discussed its relevance in analyzing yield curve shapes and zero-coupon yields.

+Examining key parameters like $\beta$ coefficients from the NSS model, we investigated the impact of economic events, central bank policies, and geopolitical factors on bond valuations.
+We also analyzed mean-reverting tendencies and trending behaviors in the $\beta$ coefficients.
+Finally, we summarized key findings and insights from our analysis.

 ## Market Microstructure
 Consider the issue of hedging a European derivative security in the presence of microstructure noise.
 Simulate market data using Black-Scholes model and model efficient price cross the tick grid.